EmmaBest/Val-Broeksmit-audio/README.md

  * March 31, 2022 - Val and Marie are evicted from the Artist Brewery Lofts

 ### April
- * April 05, 2022 - Val makes despondent phone call, post eviction, says Marie is missing
+ * April 05, 2022 - Val is despondent and calls Gian Volpicelli, says Marie is missing
  * April 06, 2022 - Val breaks in and barricades himself inside his old apartment, says Marie is missing and that he has a gun, police come
  * April 08, 2022 - Val's last interaction with Gian M. Volpicelli
  * April 09, 2022 - Val allegedly seen sneaking into the apartment complex through the hole in a wall from an AC unit, arrested for 25400(A)(1), concealed firearm LAC2CJ05155-01
  * April 13, 2022 - Val returns to the apartments and breaks in (last known appearance, Val stops responding to texts), arrested for Tresspassing and Contempt Of Court: Disobey Court Order/Process LAC2CJ05158-01
  * April 14, 2022 - Petition for restraining order
- * April 23, 2022 - "someone texts me from Broeksmit’s Signal account.
+ * April 23, 2022 - Someone texts [Gian M. Volpicelli](https://www.wired.com/story/valentin-broeksmit-incognito-cryptocurrency/) "from Broeksmit’s Signal account.
 It isn’t him.
 The text reads: “Marie has been found and now we need to find Val who is missing.”
 I ask who is writing.
-No one answers." [crypto alchemist by Gian M. Volpicelli](https://www.wired.com/story/valentin-broeksmit-incognito-cryptocurrency/)
+No one answers."
  * April 23, 2022 - Marie's [CA DOJ](https://web.archive.org/web/20221018213536/https://oag.ca.gov/missing/person/marie-petertoltz) last reported date of contact
  * April 25, 2022 - Val is found dead at Wilson High School in El Sereno, CA
  * April 26, 2022 - Initial autopsy conducted